 - A common data model that adheres to the FAIR (findable, accessible, interoperable, and reusable) data-sharing principles has been created;

 - HARMONY has begun developing and testing models based on available data on AML (TCGA public data, UNIBO internal data and Sanger Institute data);

-- HARMONY has started analyzing description of datasets;
+- HARMONY has started analyzing the description of datasets;

 - Methods working on methods for gene network analyses are beginning to be developed.

 Workpackage WP4 will focus in 2018 on the establishment of a data governance process, the definition of the minimum data sets and the implementation of the first research question, focusing on AML.

 - Definition of minimal data sets for selected HMs;

 - Execute upon gender differences in diagnosis and outcomes for the first set of HMs;